"

 Proposal Organization

 Each proposal will be unique in that it must address a particular audience, in a particular context, for a specific purpose.
-See the sample proposal below for an example.
+See the sample proposal below for an example of a formal proposal structure.
 The following Table 10.2.1 offers a fairly standard organization for many types of proposals:

 Convinces the reader that there is a clear need, and a clear benefit to the proposed idea.